SherG/cool-iron/blog/seo-set-forget.md

 And, like the CEO I mentioned, you'll want to be clear on the value proposition you're investing in.

 <em>Tip: Thinking of switching domains?
 Exercise caution before dumping your current domain name.
-It may have more SEO and monetary value than you are aware of.</em></p>
+It may have more SEO and monetary value than you are aware of.
+One organization I'm familiar with, changed their brand and dumped their valuable (and very old) 3-letter domain name only to have it snapped up immediately by the Bill & Melinda Gates Foundation.
+The domain now redirects to the Gates site. </em></p>
 </details>

 ### Spam score